 Further, the non-engaged cohabiters without plans for marriage had the most doubts about their relationship stability, but it was the incongruent groups (engaged or non-engaged) that seemed to have the most relationship problems.
 Meanwhile, Incongruent non-engaged cohabiters, as well as the non-engaged cohabiters without marital plans, tended to report less positive communication patterns.
 Finally, the engaged cohabiters moving fast and the engaged cohabiters moving slow reported the least relationship conflict, not surprising since they also reported a high degree of relationship satisfaction (Willoughby et al., 2012).

 So, in sum, what do we know about cohabitation?
 Is it a good idea?

 As in most cases, the answer depends on the couple, but evidence points to a few patterns.
 First, we need to consider couples’ motivations for living together before marriage.
 Are they wanting to spend more time together, or are they unsure of the relationship and want to test it?
 Second, couples who cohabitate seem to be most successful when they’ve already committed to each other.
 Engaged couples who live together before marriage are not subject to the slippery slope of the inertia effect, which pushes two people who might otherwise not marry, to marry.
 The inertia effect may explain the heightened divorce rates associated with premarital cohabitation.

-I'm now on Twitter!
-Follow me for relationship related research articles, updates, and info @theresadidonato
+Follow me on Twitter for relationship related research articles, updates, and more.

 Copen, C. E., Daniels, K. & Mosher, W. D. (April 4, 2013).
 First premarital cohabitation in the United States 2006-2010 National Survey of Family Growth.
 National Health Statistics Report, 64, 1-15.